 Once you start making cheese, you’ll quickly realize you’re left with a large quantity of whey—so much you’ll be loath to just pour the yellowish liquid down the drain.
 Fortunately, whey has many uses.
 You probably already consume more whey than you realize: it’s popular in protein powders, weight-loss beverages, and even infant formula.
 Cheese makers have long known the value of this by-product and use it to make more cheese, like ricotta and my favorite gjetost.

 Whey is considered sweet or acidic.
 Hard cheese and Fresh Yogurt give you sweet whey; Lemon Cheese gives you acid whey.
-Some sources prefer sweet whey for most uses, but I love tangy flavors.
-I use the whey from Lemon Cheese as a cooking liquid for rice, a stock substitute in soups, and a cheese sauce replacement for soups and pasta.
+Some sources prefer sweet whey for baking, but I love tangy flavors.
+I use the whey from Lemon Cheese in baked goods, as a cooking liquid for rice, a stock substitute in soups, and a cheese sauce replacement for soups and pasta.

 Whey sauce is not for the lactose intolerant.
 Lactose hangs out in whey when you drain your curds to make them into cheese.
 That’s one reason some people who struggle with lactose can eat harder cheeses: less moisture means less whey.
 But those with lactose issues may still be able to use some whey.
-Fermentation reduces the lactose even in whey, so if you can eat yogurt, make a fresh batch, drain it, and try the separated yogurt whey as a sauce base.
-If you have a more serious lactose intolerance, you’ll be happier saucing your pasta with a brown butter–Parmesan sauce or a dairy-free roasted tomato sauce.
+Fermentation reduces the lactose even in whey, so if you can eat yogurt, make a fresh batch, drain it, and try the separated yogurt whey as a sauce base or in baked goods.
+If you have a more serious lactose intolerance, you’ll be happier saucing your pasta with a brown butter–Parmesan sauce or a dairy-free grilled tomato sauce.

 reserved whey from making 1-1/2 to 2 pounds of Lemon Cheese or a hard cheese